-- Our profitability improved in the first quarter of 2021, as compared to the same period in 2020, due to higher revenue as well as the effects of cost savings and efficiency initiatives we have undertaken and, more recently, from lower travel and marketing expenses because of pandemic-related shutdowns and restrictions.
+- Our profitability improved in the first half of 2021 and the full year 2020 due to higher overall revenue as well as the effects of cost savings and efficiency initiatives we have undertaken.
+More recently, we have also benefited from lower travel expenses because of pandemic-related shutdowns and restrictions.
 In order to maintain our current levels of profitability, we will need to continue to undertake efforts intended to improve the efficiency of operations and ensure that our expense growth does not exceed our revenue growth. - Network bandwidth costs represent a significant portion of our cost of revenue.
 Historically, we have been able to mitigate increases in these costs by reducing our network bandwidth costs per unit and investing in internal-use software development to improve the performance and efficiency of our network.
 Our total bandwidth costs may increase in the future as a result of expected higher traffic levels and serving more traffic from higher cost regions.
 We will need to continue to effectively manage our bandwidth costs to maintain current levels of profitability. - Co-location costs are also a significant portion of our cost of revenue.
 By improving our internal-use software and managing our hardware deployments to enable us to use servers more efficiently, we have been able to manage the growth of co-location costs.
-We expect to continue to scale our network in the future and will need to continue to effectively manage our co-location costs to maintain current levels of profitability. - We expect to continue to manage our headcount and payroll costs in the future to focus investments on certain areas of the business while maintaining efficient operations in others.
-We expect to continue to hire employees in support of our strategic initiatives but do not expect overall headcount to increase significantly in 2021 unless we complete one or more significant acquisitions. - Depreciation expense related to our network equipment also contributes to our overall expense levels.
-During the first quarter of 2021 as compared to the same period in 2020, we saw higher depreciation expense due to accelerated deployment of equipment in 2020 to help meet the increased traffic demands arising during the COVID-19 pandemic.
+We expect to continue to scale our network in the future and will need to continue to effectively manage our co-location costs to maintain current levels of profitability. - Network build-out and supporting service costs represent another significant portion of our cost of revenue.
+These costs include maintenance and supporting services incurred as we continue to build-out our global network.
+We have seen these costs increase recently as a result of our network expansion and pricing pressure from vendors.
+As we continue to invest in our network, we will need to effectively manage our network build-out and supporting costs. - We expect to continue to manage our headcount and payroll costs in the future to focus investments on certain areas of the business while maintaining efficient operations in others.
+We plan to continue to hire employees in support of our strategic initiatives but do not expect overall headcount to increase significantly in 2021 unless we complete one or more significant acquisitions. - Depreciation expense related to our network equipment also contributes to our overall expense levels.
+During the first half of 2021, as compared to the same period in 2020, we saw higher depreciation expense due to accelerated deployment of equipment in 2020 to help meet the increased traffic demands arising during the COVID-19 pandemic.

 We expect to see higher depreciation expense throughout 2021 to reflect such deployment of equipment.
 We plan to continue to invest in our network in 2021, although not at the same levels we experienced in 2020, which will further increase our capital expenditures and resulting depreciation expense.

-Effective on March 1, 2021, we reorganized into two groups which both utilize the Akamai Intelligent Edge Platform and our global sales organization: the Security Technology Group and the Edge Technology Group.
+Effective on March 1, 2021, we reorganized into two groups, both of which utilize the Akamai Intelligent Edge Platform and our global sales organization: the Security Technology Group and the Edge Technology Group.
 These groups are aligned with our product offerings.
 Revenue from the Security Technology Group was previously reported as revenue from Cloud Security Solutions, and revenue from the Edge Technology Group was previously reported as revenue from content delivery network (CDN) services and all other solutions.
 The Security Technology Group includes solutions that are designed to keep infrastructure, websites, applications and users safe, while the Edge Technology Group includes solutions that enable business online, including media delivery, web performance and edge computing solutions.